purarue/m3u-shuf/README.md

 #### Example Usage

+`m3u-shuf playlist.m3u -o shuffled.m3u`

+If no output file is specified, it will write to STDOUT; can be piped to another command, or redirected to a file:

 `m3u-shuf playlist.m3u > shuffled.m3u`

-`m3u-shuf playlist.m3u -o shuffled.m3u`
+`m3u-shuf | tee shuffled.m3u`

-This supports shuffling in place, e.g.:
+Shuffling in place:

 `m3u-shuf playlist.m3u -o playlist.m3u`

-... and reading from STDIN:
+If no input file is specified, it will read from STDIN:

-`cat playlist.m3u | m3u-shuf | tee shuffled.m3u`
+`plainplay m3u rock | m3u-shuf | tee rock.m3u`